-Using a JUUL, also called “Juuling,” can put kids' health at risk in several ways.
+Using pod-based e-cigarettes can put kids' health at risk in several ways.

-JUUL is highly addictive.
-The concentration of nicotine in JUUL is more than twice the amount found in other e-cigarettes.
+They are even more addictive than other types of e-cigarettes.
+Pod-based e-cigarette devices contain nicotine salts, which are designed to deliver more than twice the amount of nicotine compared to other e-cigarettes.
 Nicotine is the chemical that causes addiction.
 These high amounts are a serious concern for youth, who are already more likely than adults to become addicted to nicotine.
 The chance of addiction is so high that the U.S. Surgeon General has warned that the use of nicotine by youth in any form is unsafe.

-JUULing raises the risk of becoming a regular cigarette smoker.
-Research shows that young people who use e-cigarettes are more likely to begin using traditional tobacco cigarettes.
+Pod-based e-cigarettes raise the risk of becoming a regular cigarette smoker.
+Research shows that young people who use e-cigarettes are more likely to begin using traditional

-JUUL use is common in schools and college campuses.
-Teachers report that students are using JUULs in classrooms, hallways, and school restrooms.
+Using these devices are common in schools and college campuses.
+Teachers report that students are using pod-based e-cigarettes in classrooms, hallways, and school restrooms.
 They also share the devices with friends.
-This kind of social use encourages kids who don't smoke to try JUULing.
-It also lets students who are too young to buy JUUL legally, or who could not otherwise afford them, use them through classmates.
+This kind of social use encourages kids who don't smoke to try e-cigarettes.
+It also lets students who are too young to buy e-cigarettes legally, or who could not otherwise afford them, use them through classmates.

-The AAP is particularly concerned about the threats to child and adolescent health posed by JUUL, including heightened risk of nicotine-dependence and other health concerns related to vaping.
-The AAP has joined with other organizations to urge the Federal Drug Administration (FDA) to take immediate action to protect children and teens from JUUL, and continues to work with policymakers to make sure that e-cigarettes are kept out of the hands of children.
+Pediatricians are particularly concerned about the threats to child and adolescent health posed by e-cigarettes, including heightened risk of nicotine-dependence and other health concerns related to vaping.
+The American Academy of Pediatrics has joined with other organizations to urge the U.S. Food & Drug Administration to take immediate action to protect children and teens from e-cigarettes.
+We continues to work with families and policymakers to help make sure that these devices are kept out of the hands of children.